SAP-samples/teched2023-IN260/exercises/ex1/README.md

    [cds] - updated ./package.json
    ```

-   The command will copy the service definition file to the [`srv/external`]((../../srv/external)) folder of your project and convert it to CAP’s format CDS, which will be placed there as well (`srv/external/Goal.cds`).
+   The command will copy the service definition file to the [`srv/external`]((../../srv/external)) folder of your project and convert it to CAP’s CDS format, which will be placed there as well (`srv/external/Goal.cds`).

-   Additionally, the remote service will be registered as requirement in the `package.json` file:
+   Additionally, the remote service will be registered as a requirement in the `package.json` file:

    ```json
    {